Tryd3x/ade-pipeline/pipeline-story.md

-# 💊 Healthcare Data Pipeline: Medication Safety

-## 📄 Summary

-This project builds a scalable healthcare data pipeline to analyze over **100GB** of adverse drug event (ADE) data collected from **2004 to 2025**, focusing on elderly populations (65+).
-It delivers actionable insights for healthcare providers, policy makers, and researchers by uncovering high-risk medications, event trends, and drug interactions using real-world data from the FDA.

-## 📌 Project Overview

-The pipeline is designed to improve medication safety and optimize patient outcomes in aging populations by identifying preventable risks.
-It supports ingestion, transformation, orchestration, infrastructure provisioning, and analytics—all integrated for scalable, reproducible analysis.

-## ✅ What the Project Does (Results & Insights)

-- Processes and analyzes **100GB+** of ADE data from **2004–2025**.
-- Identifies medications most associated with serious adverse events in elderly patients.
-- Highlights common event types (e.g., hospitalization, death) and trends over time.
-- Detects high-risk drug combinations and repeat-administration reactions.
-- Provides structured, queryable data marts for analytics and dashboards.

----

 ## 🧵 How Everything Fits Together

 Let me walk you through the architecture and inner workings of the ADE pipeline using real artifacts from the project.
 Think of this as a visual storytelling tour from raw data to insights.